Aalok989/Etribe_ERP/README.md

 - Run the linter to ensure code quality
 - Test your changes in different browsers
 - Update documentation if you add new features
-- Follow the existing code style
+- Follow the existing code style.